Hypergraph Simplification: Linking the Path-sum Approach to the ZH-calculus: ZH-calculus

 \begin{lemma} Every ZH-diagram can be efficiently transformed into a hypergraph-like ZH-diagram. \end{lemma} \begin{proof} First transform all grey spiders and NOT gates into white spiders using the definitions (XS) and (N).
 Remove all double Hadamard gates this introduces with (HS2) --- the equation label refers to Figure~\ref{fig:ZH-rules}.
 Fuse all the spiders by applying (ZS1) repeatedly.
 Disconnect in- and outputs from H-boxes by introducing identities with (ZS2), and similarly introduce identities between H-boxes that are connected.
 Remove parallel edges between H-boxes and spiders with Lemma~\ref{lem:sv}.
 Finally, fuse H-boxes that have the same set of neighbours using (M). \end{proof}

 \begin{remark} The \emph{weighted} hypergraphs of \cite{tsimakuridze2017graph} associate phases to each hyperedge.
-The resulting weighted hypergraph states precisely correspond to hypergraph-like ZH-diagrams where every spider has exactly one output wire and there are no inputs. \end{remark}
+The resulting weighted hypergraph states precisely correspond to hypergraph-like ZH-diagrams where every spider has exactly one output wire and there are no inputs.
+The ZH normal form diagrams of \cite{BK18} similarly have each Z-spider connected to a unique output, but there H-boxes are also allowed to be connected to white spiders via a NOT gate. \end{remark}